 As well as this being a great budget hotel in Bangkok with breakfast included, the other bonus is that currently the wireless internet in the rooms is free, so you are saving yourself 500 baht a day in internet fees.

 Not only that, but it is a fast connection with no dropouts.
 I don't know how long this will last but just make sure you ask for the internet password when you check in and they will give you a ticket.

 For people that want to go shopping in the centre of Bangkok then they use to run a free shuttle bus on Saturday and Sunday to the main shopping district.

 This service is dependent upon demand and could be terminated at any time so if it is a deciding factor for you then give the hotel a call to check current availability.

 There are two departure and return times to fit your schedule.
 I haven't used this service so I can't comment on how convenient it is, but here are the times of the van to take you into the Bangkok city centre.

-If you are interested in finding out more about the Dusit Princess Hotel then you can get more information on rooms and availability here.
+If you are interested in finding out more about the Dusit Princess Hotel then you can get more information on rooms and availability at Agoda here.

 The Dusit Princess Hotel is my pick of the more classy Bangkok Airport hotels around the airport as it is easy to get too, not too expensive and there are a range of nearby tourist destinations to fill in the time.